sstevens2/MozFellApp2016/Application.md

 I'm also inspired by the semester long open science/reproducible research classes developed and taught by Christie Bahlai and Karl Broman.

 ### Why is the the open web important to you?
 (25 words)
-The level playing field and community support provided by the open web are an important resource for anyone who is curious and especially scientists.
+The level playing field and community support provided by the open web are an important resource for anyone who is curious, especially scientists.